Sharon Monteith is Distinguished Professor of American Literature and Cultural History at Nottingham Trent University. Her latest book,

-Most recently, Monteith was at the University of Nottingham where she was Professor of American Studies and founding co-director of the Centre for Research in Race and Rights.
+Before joining Nottingham Trent University, Monteith was Professor of American Studies at the University of Nottingham and founding co-director of the Centre for Research in Race and Rights.
 From 2013-2016, she was founding Director of the Midlands3Cities-AHRC Doctoral Training Partnership (a consortium comprising of University of Nottingham, Nottingham Trent University, De Montfort University, University of Leicester, University of Birmingham, Birmingham City University and multiple creative industry partners).
 Prior to that she was Associate Dean of the University of Nottingham Graduate School with responsibility for the Faculty of Arts.

-Professor Monteith's interdisciplinary research focuses on the American South, the US civil rights movement and massive resistance in the 1950s and 1960s, African-American literature and Black British writing, American literature and culture, including feature film, documentary cinema, journalism and civil rights media cultures.
-Her book SNCC’s Stories: Narrative Culture and the African American Freedom Struggle in the US South is being published by the University of Georgia Press.
-She is currently writing The Civil Rights Movement: A Literary History for Cambridge University Press.
+Professor Monteith's interdisciplinary research focuses on literary activism, African American and Black British print and visual culture, the American South, the US civil rights movement and massive resistance to civil rights in the 1950s and 1960s, African-American and Black British history, American literature and culture, feature film, documentary and art cinema, journalism and media cultures, and contemporary fiction and comparative contexts of class, race and ethnicity.
+Her most recent book is SNCC’s Stories: The African American Freedom Movement in the Civil Rights South (University of Georgia Press, 2020).
+Her current project is The Civil Rights Movement's Literary Histories.

 - 2015 Madalina Stancileaneu on the myth of postracialism and the racial controversies facing Barack Obama during his presidential campaign and first term (now assistant for the Public and Political Affairs Unit, University of Nottingham);

-- 2014 Rachel Sykes on The Quiet Contemporary American Novel (forthcoming Manchester University Press in 2018); now Lecturer in English at University of Birmingham;
+- 2014 Rachel Sykes on The Quiet Contemporary American Novel (Manchester University Press, 2018); now Lecturer in English at University of Birmingham;

-- 2013 Nick Witham on U.S. cultural radicalism and the Central America Solidarity Movement, 1979-1992 (The Cultural Left and the Reagan Era: US Protest and Central American Revolution published by I. B. Tauris, 2015), now Senior Lecturer in American History, University College London;
+- 2013 Nick Witham on U.S. cultural radicalism and the Central America Solidarity Movement, 1979-1992: The Cultural Left and the Reagan Era: US Protest and Central American Revolution (I. B. Tauris, 2015).
+Now Senior Lecturer in American History, University College London;

-- 2009 Donna Peberdy on Baby Boomers and aging in cinema (Masculinity and Film Performance: Male Angst in Contemporary American Cinema published by Palgrave Macmillan 2011), now Senior Lecturer in Film and Television Studies at Southampton Solent University;
+- 2009 Donna Peberdy on Baby Boomers and ageing in cinema (Masculinity and Film Performance: Male Angst in Contemporary American Cinema published by Palgrave Macmillan in 2011).
+Now Senior Lecturer in Film and Television Studies at Southampton Solent University;

 - 2008 Ceri Gorton on contemporary US writer Kingsolver (formerly with Arts Council England, and Cultural Development Manager, Oxford City Council, now a freelance creative consultant (Bird and Gorton);

-- 2007 Sinead Moynihan on 21st century fiction, published as Passing into the Present: Contemporary American Fiction of Racial and Gender Passing by Manchester University Press, 2012, now Lecturer in American Literature, University of Exeter;
+- 2007 Sinead Moynihan on 21st century fiction, published as Passing into the Present: Contemporary American Fiction of Racial and Gender Passing (Manchester University Press, 2012).
+Now Senior Lecturer in American Literature, University of Exeter;

-- 2005 Karen McNally on Frank Sinatra in cinema (When Frankie Went to Hollywood: Frank Sinatra and American Male Identity published by U of Illinois Press, 2008, reprinted 2015), now Senior Lecturer in Film Studies, London Metropolitan University;
+- 2005 Karen McNally on Frank Sinatra in cinema: When Frankie Went to Hollywood: Frank Sinatra and American Male Identity published by University of Illinois Press, 2008, reprinted 2015).
+Now Senior Lecturer in Film Studies, London Metropolitan University;

-- 2005 Champa Patel on Ralph Bunche and Malcolm X and their activism in Africa; formerly Director of Programmes for Amnesty International and now Head of Asia at Chatham House (The Royal Institute of International Affairs);
+- 2005 Champa Patel on Ralph Bunche and Malcolm X's activism in Africa; formerly Director of Programmes for Amnesty International and now Head of Asia at Chatham House, The Royal Institute of International Affairs;

-Professor Monteith welcomes PhD applications from prospective students in any area that relates to her research.
+Professor Monteith welcomes PhD applications and email enquiries from prospective students in any area that relates to her research interests.
 Further information may be obtained from the NTU Doctoral School.

-She recently collaborated with the national charity Journey to Justice to brought its exhibition on US and UK civil rights to the city of Nottingham where it was held at the National Justice Museum and involved partnership with Midlands3Cities, Nottingham City Council, and multiple community partners and schools, as well as Nottingham Trent University and the University of Nottingham to tell additional stories about the history of rights and justice in Nottingham.
+National charity Journey to Justice as city lead to bring its exhibition on US and UK civil rights to the city of Nottingham.
+The exhibition at the National Justice Museum involved city-wide partnership working with Midlands3Cities, Nottingham City Council, and multiple community and arts organisations, colleges and schools, as well as Nottingham Trent University and the University of Nottingham.
+Alongside the exhibition, local people and university students worked together on human rights initiatives by recovering and reclaiming stories that demonstrate history of rights and justice in Nottingham.